Starsakary/TronjDocument/mddocs/RPC_APIs.md

 *5. receiveAddress(String)*

-> the address that will receive the resource, default hexString
+> optional, the address that will receive the resource, default hexString

 **RETURN**